How to Market Your Brand with a Blog

 - Use headers to highlight key points.

-- Check to see that the ideas you present align to your main topic.
+- Check to see that the ideas you present align with your main topic.

 - Be consistent with your blog structure to help readers become familiar.